 This function supports definite time delay (DT).
-For detailed information on this delay types please refer to the chapter "General properties of a protection function" and its section "Operating time characteristics for trip and reset".
+For detailed information on these delay types please refer to the chapter "General properties of a protection function" and its section "Operating time characteristics for trip and reset".

-The underpower function (abbreviated "UPW" in event block names) generates events and registers from the status changes in START, TRIP and BLOCKED.
+The power factor protection function (abbreviated "UPF" in event block names) generates events and registers from the status changes in ALARM START, ALARM, START, TRIP and BLOCKED.
 The user can select which event messages are stored in the main event buffer: ON, OFF, or both.
-The function offers one (1) independent stage.